watsonlr/BYUI-Namebadge4-OTA/docs/NAMEBADGE_BOOTING.md

 - Optional microSD-based full firmware restoration

 The badge normally boots **directly into the student application**.\
-The factory loader is entered by holding **A + B buttons during reset or power-up** (held for ~550 ms while the bootloader reads them).
+The factory loader is entered by pressing the **BOOT button within ~500 ms of a hardware reset**.

 ------------------------------------------------------------------------